dvdgeroconnell/pands-project/README.md

 This repository contains the files associated with the Programming and Scripting final project, the subject of which is an analysis of Fisher's iris data set.

 Link to repository - [PANDS Project](https://github.com/dvdgeroconnell/pands-project.git).

+### A Caveat on Links
+Links to other points within the document are used throughout.
+They do not work consistently when viewed in Visual Studio Code.
+The links do work when viewed in GitHub Markdown, however sometimes the link takes you to the section just below the anchor.

 # Project Summary
 <a name="Project-Summary"></a>